vpndemand/taupo-i18n/README.md

 <i>message</i>: <b>Follow Us</b><br>
 <i>context</i>: The text displayed for the Follow Us link.<br>
 <br>
 If you feel that you can improve upon this translation, edit the word, phrase, or sentence contained in the message body.
-In this example, the only thing you should change is the message body which is highlighted in bold <b>Follow Us</b>.
-You should not change anything else in the file.
+In this example, the only thing you should change is the message body which is highlighted in bold: <b>Follow Us</b>.
+You should not change anything else.
 The context here is provided to help you propose a better translation by offering a little more information on how, where, and what this particular translation (string) is used for.<br>
 <br>
 <table><tr><td>
 "<i>linkFollowUs</i>": {<br>